 The two modules in the RN Prescribing course can be taken concurrently or sequentially:

-The RN Prescribing online course was developed primarily for registered nurses and registered psychiatric nurses who work in jurisdictions where RN prescribing has been approved.
-This course may also be of interest and utility to registered nurses in other areas who wish to learn more about prescribing and the ordering of diagnostic tests.
+The RN Prescribing online course was developed primarily for registered nurses who work in jurisdictions where RN prescribing has been approved.
+This course may also be of interest and utility to registered nurses in other areas who wish to learn more about prescribing and ordering diagnostic tests.

-This module is offered each semester and a minimum of 10 registrants is required for the module to be offered.
+This module begins on the first Wednesday of May, September and January.
+Students wanting to take the module after it has already started should register two months prior to the next available start date.
+A minimum of 10 registrants is required for the module to be offered.
 See the FHD website for information about semester dates.

 |Module 1||C$300 + GST (non-refundable)|